ClickHouse/ClickHouse/docs/en/data_types/special_data_types/interval.md

 # Interval {#data-type-interval}

 Represents time and date intervals.
-Resulting type of the `INTERVAL` operator.
+The resulting type of the `INTERVAL` operator.

 !!!warning "Warning"
     You can't use the `Interval` data type for storing values in tables.